Playa Pro vs. Flip EcoTread

 The Flip EcoTread offers decent support and stability, but it isn't the best.
 The straps are loose enough to allow quite a bit of sideways movement and the footbed thins at the front, leaving the toes a bit more exposed.
 The classic Chaco shape and feel will appeal to some people and not be enough for others, so it's good to try it on if you're unsure.

 The Flip EcoTread is a well made flip flop, but the design does allow for more sideways movement than some other more supportive models.

 The EcoTread is one of the most durable models in our entire review.
 It's a well-conceived design with rubber compound soles and polyester webbing, materials known for their longevity.
 Despite the rigorous tests we put this shoe through, its appearance remained brand new the entire time.

 Both the Vionic Tide II and the Chaco Flip EcoTread are great sandals to choose for durability and longevity.

 Water resistance is another category in which the EcoTread excels.
 The nonporous EVA footbed dries within minutes no matter how soaked, and the straps take about a half hour.

 To assess how well our tested flips were able to handle some serious water, every pair got a chilly river bath on a hot day.
-Here we see some of the contenders with the Chaco Flip EcoTread - an easy top performer for this metric - on the far right.
+Here we see some of the contenders with the Chaco Flip EcoTread (right) an easy top performer for this metric.